vb000/llvm-escapade/README-notes.md

 }
 ```

+ Semantics of different address spaces are intended to be target specific.
 Pointers in LLVM can have numbered address space attribute.
 Default address space is address spaces 0.
 In the program above, pointers annotated with `__remote` are have `addrspace(1)` attribute.

+ If a target supports casting between differetn address spaces, it must implement [`addrspacecast`](http://llvm.org/docs/LangRef.html#addrspacecast-to-instruction) instruction.
+AMD GPU's address space cast seems to nice reference for implementing one: https://gitlab.redox-os.org/redox-os/llvm/commit/f9fe65992283ac87b676f51b969de90aee63738e.

 ## LLVM IR